Oxtails! My oh my how I love thee.

 The oxtail is the tail of a steer, usually cut into segments.
 It is a flavorful, tough cut, perfect for slow braising in stews or soups, well marbled with fat, and here’s the best part, the bones have a ton of collagen, so good for making a gelatinous stock.

-Apparently oxtail soup is served all over Hawaii.
+Oxtail soup is served all over Hawaii.
 Unlike the thick and hearty stew I grew up with, the Hawaiian soup is relatively light (a blessing post holidays), with a thin broth and seasonings from ginger, star anise, orange, green onions, and cilantro.

 By the way, although oxtails are often hard to find at regular markets, Costco often carries them.

 Hawaiian Oxtail Soup Recipe

 An odd ingredient, one that isn't readily accessible in the stores around here at least, is dried orange peel.
 (Apparently you can buy it pretty easily in Hawaii.)